The Opposite of December... A Season of Separation

 The Opposite of December...
 A Season of Separation is the debut full-length album by American metalcore band Poison the Well.
 It was released on December 14, 1999.
 The album was recorded with vocalist Jeffrey Moreira, bassist Alan Landsman, drummer Christopher Hornbrook and guitarists Ryan Primack and Derek Miller.
 Former vocalists Duane Hosein and Aryeh Lehrer were both invited to provide backing vocals on a song.

 In promotion of the album, Poison the Well toured the United States several times between December 1999 and September 2001, including performs internationally in Canada and Belgium.
 However, the band saw multiple issues, such as multiple failed Canadian tours and Moreira also suffered a pneumothorax on the final leg of the tour.
 Landsman was also shortly replaced by multiple touring bassists after the release.
 Despite this, the album sold over 30,000 copies by 2002 and is considered to be influential in the early popularization of metalcore and a landmark album in the genre.
 The release received numerous reissues on various formats over the years through such record labels as Good Life Recordings, Roadrunner Records, Shock Records and Rise Records.
 It was digitally remastered in 2012.

-Recording
+In 2020, John Hill of Loudwire placed the album at number 2 in his list of the "Top 25 Metalcore Albums of All Time."

+Background and recording

 Poison the Well recorded the album from October 2–10, 1999, with producer Jeremy Staska at Studio 13 in Deerfield Beach, Florida.
 The album's recordings consisted of vocalist Jeffrey Moreira, bassist Alan Landsman, drummer Christopher Hornbrook and guitarists Ryan Primack and Derek Miller.
 The band invited former vocalists Duane Hosein and Aryeh Lehrer to provide backing vocals on the song "Not Within Arms Length", the lyrics of which had been written by Hosein before he left the band in 1998.

 The Opposite of December...
 A Season of Separation was initially scheduled to be released solely by Good Life Recordings but the band gained the attention of New Jersey–based record label Trustkill Records, who quickly signed them to a record deal less than a week after the record was completed.
 Good Life Recordings retained permission to release the 12" vinyl version of the album, while Trustkill Records released the compact disc version.

 Immediately after the recording session, lead guitarist Primack quit the band briefly (for the second time) and was replaced by José Martinez.
 Primack returned in time for the album release show on December 11, 1999, at Club Q in Davie, Florida, where the band performed with Where Fear and Weapons Meet, Brethren, Red Roses for a Blue Lady, 32/40 and Cho.

+Music and lyrics

+Loudwire states that the album's sound was "created by fusing together metalcore’s abrasiveness with the sincerity of emotive hardcore."
+Lyrical themes explored on the album include depression and hopelessness.